Laharnar/Blocker/README.md

 # Blocker
-Game about builder blocks and researchable AI
+**Game about builder blocks and researchable AI.**

 Everything should be researchable.
 Movement, rotation, health points, flying, targeting, spawning...
-Research should be editable. movement is 90% effective.
+Research should be editable.
+Movement is 90% effective.
 Spawning 30% effective.
 Building are created with basic blocks and research.

 It should be like playing with legos.